AmanSaxena25849/NoteMagnet/README.md

 cd (directory where you put the project)\notemagnet

 # Start celery worker.
-celery -A notemagnet worker --pool=solo --loglevel=info
+celery -A NoteMagnet worker --pool=solo --loglevel=info

 # In other terminal vscode terminal eun the application
 python manage.py runserver